 - Reading local news outlets.
 Pay attention to the business section, but also look at engagement announcements.
 Both may hold sales opportunities.

 - Generating leads.
 Put features on your website that request email addresses, like a newsletter signup or a “Get a Quote” button.

 - Calling business owners.
 Cold calling is not dead, it’s just unpleasant.
-Having a script and calculating your timing are a few handy tips you can use to boost insurance cold calling results” for tips to make it easier.
+Having a script and calculating your timing are a few handy tips you can use to boost insurance cold calling results.

 To improve your return on prospecting, make sure you listen to prospective clients and address any doubts or concerns.
 Be ready to explain why they need insurance and how it can save them money in the long run.

 Reach out to professionals who might be interested in a similar clientele.
 For instance, you may want to set up a lead-sharing relationship with:

 If you develop relationships with other professionals in your niche, your clients will appreciate your ability to point them to an expert who can offer what they need.
 It’s also a win-win when the other professional sends new customers and potential clients to your business.

 It would be great if every pitch led to a sale, but the insurance world seldom works that way.
 That’s why generating leads is as important as nurturing them.
 Set up a system that keeps your agency top-of-mind while also promoting your value to their business.
 To do that, you may want to:

 - Write blogs that demonstrate your expertise on subjects like life insurance, annuities, health insurance, and other insurance needs.

 - Create short educational videos explaining different policies.